FlavioSerra-afk/FoodBank-Manager/Docs/Diagnostics.md

 covers mail transport details, recent mail failures with retry, cron event telemetry, export job status, retention sweeps, and basic environment checks.

+Scan and test endpoints are rate limited per user and IP with a short window to mitigate abuse.
+Administrators are exempt from these limits.

 ## SMTP seam

 FoodBank Manager does not force a particular mail transport.
 Administrators may